Section 8 Rental Assistance

 Participants relocating outside of the jurisdiction of the Housing Authority that administers their voucher may have their voucher transferred anywhere in the United States where an accepting agency operates a Section 8 Program.

 Click here for details for HUD's Housing Choice Voucher Program http://www.hud.gov/offices/pih/programs/hcv/about/fact_sheet.cfm

 Eligibility for a housing voucher is based on annual gross income and family size and is limited to U.S. citizens and specified categories of non-citizens who have eligible immigration status.
-Please refer to the table below.
+Please click here to view income limits.

 DBHA’s Section 8 Waiting List is currently closed.
 DBHA has met its quota of 500 preliminary applications for the Section 8 Waiting List.

 The DBHA administers approximately 482 Section 8 Vouchers.
 A waiting list is maintained for the program.